mstksg/advent-of-code/reflections/2024/day05.md

     sorter = sortByRules rules
 ```

-We write `sortByRules` (and name `sorters`) to ensure that the graph is
+We write `sortByRules` with a lambda closure (and name `sorters`) to ensure
-generated only once and then the closure re-applied for every page list.
+that the graph is generated only once and then the closure re-applied for
+every page list.

 One cute way to find the middle value is to traverse the list "in parallel",
 but one list twice as quickly as the other: